AffiliateWP/affiliatewp-external-referral-links/readme.txt

 1. Unpack the entire contents of this plugin zip file into your `wp-content/plugins/` folder locally
 1. Upload to your site where your
 1. Navigate to `wp-admin/plugins.php` on your site (your WP Admin plugin page)
-1. Activate this plugin and navigate to Settings &rarr; Add Referral Links to configure the plugin
+1. Activate this plugin and navigate to Settings &rarr; External Referral Links to configure the plugin

 OR you can just install it with WordPress by going to Plugins >> Add New >> and type this plugin's name

 == Frequently Asked Questions ==

 == Screenshots ==

+1. Admin settings

 == Upgrade Notice ==